Mawi137/ngx-image-cropper/README.md

 - `maintainAspectRatio` - Keep width and height of cropped image equal according to the aspectRatio (default = true)
 - `aspectRatio` - The width / height ratio (e.g. 1 / 1 for a square, 4 / 3, 16 / 9 ...) (default = 1)
 - `resizeToWidth` - Cropped image will be resized to this width (in px) (default = 0 (no resizing))
-- `imageBase64` - Base64 source data url, if you don't use the file upload
+- `imageBase64` - If you don't want to use a file input, you can set a base64 image directly and it will be loaded into the cropper

 ### Outputs
 - `imageCropped` - Emits a Base64 string of the cropped image each time it is cropped